kolserdav/crpack/README.md

 # Create package

-Command line utily which run node.js package as systemd service via Nginx with letencrypt certificate.
+A command line utility that runs the Node.js package as a systemd service via Nginx with a Let's Encrypt certificate.

 ## Requirements